theupdateframework/taps/tap4.md

 It is worth mentioning that Notary has a pinning implementation.
-Although this proposal differs from that implementation and has slightly different goals, the Notary format should be compatible with this through a simple transformation.
+Although this proposal differs from that implementation and has slightly different goals, the Notary format should be compatible with this specification via a simple transformation.